Diffusion-Based Representation Learning: Results

-For all experiments, we use the same function $\sigma(t), t \in [0, 1]$ as in \cite{song2021scorebased}, which is $\sigma(t) = \sigma_{\min}\left(\frac{\sigma_{\max}}{\sigma_{\min}}\right)^t$, where $\sigma_{\min}=0.01$ and $\sigma_{\max}=50$.
-Further, we use $\lambda(t) = \sigma^2(t)$, which has been shown to yield the KL-Divergence objective \cite{durkan2021maximum}.
-For visualization purposes, we use a 2-dimensional latent space if not stated otherwise.
+For all experiments, we use the same function $\sigma(t), t \in [0, 1]$ as in \citet{song2021scorebased}, which is $\sigma(t) = \sigma_{\min}\left(\sigma_{\max}/\sigma_{\min}\right)^t$, where $\sigma_{\min}=0.01$ and $\sigma_{\max}=50$.
+Further, we use a $2$d latent space for all qualitative experiments (Section \ref{sec:qual}) and $128$ dimensional latent space for the downstream tasks (Section \ref{sec:downstreamsimpletask}) and semi-supervised image classification (Section \ref{sec:downstreamtask}).
+We also set $\lambda(t) = \sigma^2(t)$, which has been shown to yield the KL-Divergence objective \citep{durkan2021maximum}.
 Our goal is not to produce state-of-the-art image quality, rather showcase the representation learning method.
-Because of that and also limited computational resources, we did not carry out an extensive hyper-parameter sweep.
-Hence, the model architecture in all experiments is similar to but significantly smaller than the one proposed in \cite{song2021scorebased}.
-Details for architecture and hyperparameters are described in the appendix (\ref{hyperparams}).
-Figure \ref{fig:denoise_sample} in the appendix further illustrates how the representation encodes information for denoising.
+Because of that and also limited computational resources, we did not carry out an extensive hyperparameter sweep (check Appendix \ref{hyperparams} for details).
+Note that all experiments were conducted on a single RTX8000 GPU, taking up to 30 hours of wall-clock time, which only amounts to 15\% of the iterations proposed in \cite{song2021scorebased}.